bgalitsky/relevance-based-on-parse-trees/README.md

 It is a project under Apache OpenNLP which subjects results of parsing, part-of-speech tagging and rhetoric parsing to machine learning.
 It is leveraged in search, content generation & enrichment, chat bots and other text processing domains where relevance assessment task is a key.

+## What is new?

+You can try chatbot in a command-line mode: ssh root@165.227.17.105

+pw = BeTheGuest123

+root@ubuntu-s-4vcpu-8gb-sfo2-01:/home/cb# cd /home/cb

+ To run current jar:
+root@ubuntu-s-4vcpu-8gb-sfo2-01:/home/cb# java -jar cb_0.14.jar

+Then you can chat with the bot from the Terminal

 ## What is OpenNLP.Similarity?

 OpenNLP.Similarity is an NLP engine which solves a number of text processing and search tasks based on OpenNLP and Stanford NLP parsers.
 It is designed to be used by a non-linguist software engineer to build linguistically-enabled: